jackson-dendy/FDS/README.md

 # 🔥 FDS Solver Framework

-This project is a **Finite Difference Scheme (FDS)** solver designed for flexible simulation of partial differential equations (PDEs) such as heat conduction, diffusion, and wave equations.
+This project is a **Finite Difference Solver (FDS)** solver designed for flexible simulation of partial differential equations (PDEs) such as heat conduction, diffusion, and wave equations.
 It is written in **C++ for high performance** and integrates seamlessly with **Python** via bindings, allowing rapid experimentation, visualization, and post-processing.

 ## 🚀 Features